DIRECTOR: Brian Goodman

 When it comes to the thrills in this movie.
 I didn't find Black Butterfly all that thrilling.
 A lot of times in the movie when they try to build suspense.
 It feels like they go and ruin it with lots of silly character decisions.
 This clearly falls back on the screenplay.
 It just seems redundant to build up the suspense and throw in characters being run off the road or tripping over while they are trying to make an escape.
 They kill it as fast as they try to build it.
 Doing this also seems to hurt the final twist which makes me wonder how bad of a writer Antonio Banderas character is in the film.

 Lastly, we come to the acting.
 Antonio Banderas is fine in his role.
 He does losing his mind well enough.
 Jonathan Rhys Meyers is his usual self.
 The guy always looks really creepy in movies.
-He has a habit of not blinking and it works for his character in Black Butterfly.
+Like, serial killer creepy.
+He has a habit of not blinking, and it works for his character in Black Butterfly.
 Piper Perabo is completely wasted in this film.
 She is barely in it.
-She comes back towards the third act but I felt she was underused here.
-This is the Antonio and Jonathan show so it's understandable but I'd have like to see more of her as she's a pretty fun actress to watch.
+She comes back towards the third act, but I felt that she was seriously underused here.
+This is the Antonio and Jonathan show, so it's understandable, but I'd have like to see more of her as she's a pretty fun actress to watch.

 DEATH TOLL: 2

 BLOOD AND GORE: